See what mortgage you qualify for

 One new credit inquiry may lower your score by five points.
-Lots of inquiries from different types of creditors in a short period of time can have a bigger impact.
-A hard inquiry has an even bigger impact if you don’t have a long payment history, or you have a low credit score.
+Multiple inquiries from different types of creditors in a short period of time can have a bigger impact.
+Generally, a hard inquiry is more impactful if you don’t have a long payment history, or you have a low credit score.

 For example, most conventional lenders prefer a credit score of 620 or higher to qualify for a mortgage.
-If your current credit score is teetering around 620, losing five points may have more of an impact than if you had a higher credit score.
+If your current credit score is teetering around 620, losing five points may have more of an impact than if you’d a higher credit score.

 How long will my credit score be impacted by preapproval?

-Hard inquiries stay on your credit report for 2 years.
-But assuming that you continue to pay your bills and use your credit responsibly, your credit score will go back up much sooner.
-For most borrowers, after a few months, the impact of a single inquiry is minimal.
+Hard inquiries stay on your credit report for 2 years, but typically only affect your score for 1 year.
+Assuming that you continue to pay your bills and use your credit responsibly, your credit score will go back up much sooner.
+For most borrowers, the impact of a single inquiry is minimal after a few months.

-If you’re working with different lenders because you’re shopping around for the best mortgage interest rate, you may be wondering what damage multiple preapprovals will do to your credit score.
-Will each preapproval take an additional five points off your credit score?
+If you’re working with different lenders because you’re shopping around for the best mortgage interest rate, you may be wondering how much damage multiple preapprovals will do to your credit score.
+Will each preapproval take an additional five points off your score?

-Never fear, the rate shopping exception is here!
+Well, you can rest assured because the rate shopping exception exists.
 And it’s a useful tool when you’re applying for multiple preapprovals.